 During this movement, the working point passes through Pm, which is the maximum power output point of the solar cell.
 If the solar LED lighting system always works at this operating point, the load will get the maximum power, and the control method of tracking the maximum power output point of the solar cell through the control circuit is called MPPT.

 If the solar LED lighting system uses 40W solar battery modules to charge a battery of 150~180Ah, if the battery is seriously short of electricity after several consecutive cloudy and rainy days, the battery voltage will be relatively low, the system will deviate from the maximum power output point, and it will not be able to recover for a long time, and the efficiency of the system will be relatively low.
 However, at this time, it is most hoped that the battery can obtain more energy from the solar cell to store energy for the next consecutive cloudy and rainy days.
 It can be seen that it is wrong to blindly increase the capacity of the battery in order to increase the lighting demand for multiple consecutive cloudy and rainy days.
 Because the utilization efficiency of solar cells is very low at this time, if the system tracks the maximum power output point through the control circuit, the battery can obtain the maximum charging energy.
+Click here to open lithium battery products that provide high-efficiency energy with a maximum capacity rate of over 95%.

 In use, solar battery as a kind of power source, unlike other power sources, open circuit or short circuit will not cause damage.
 In fact, it is precisely this feature that controls the charging and discharging of the battery in the system.